-" Your employment normally requires an average of 20 hours or more per week and you receive benefits.

-- " You are a teacher who teaches half-time or more, and you receive benefits normally provided by your employer. - " You are an elected or appointed official who earns the minimum monthly salary, required by law, during the term of office.
-The minimum salary increases yearly based on the Consumer Price Index.

-- " You are in a probationary status and meet eligibility requirements. - " You perform services through an employee leasing or similar arrangement and you meet eligibility requirements.
+- " Your employment normally requires an average of 20 hours or more per week and you receive benefits. - " You are a teacher who teaches half-time or more, and you receive benefits normally provided by your employer. - " You are in a probationary status and meet eligibility requirements. - " You perform services through an employee leasing or similar arrangement and you meet eligibility requirements.

 Note: There are some exceptions such as temporary and seasonal employment.
-(See the Contributory Highlights Brochure.)
+(See the Tier 2 Public Employees Highlights Brochure.)